akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-console/index.md

 ### STEP 3 - Proceed to pay the deployment deposit

-Click the continue button and approve the transaction.
-The **amount will be refunded** as soon as you close the deployment.
+Click the continue button and approve the transaction:

 ![image](./assets/6.png)